godotengine/godot-docs/tutorials/gui/bbcode_in_richtextlabel.rst

 Introduction
 ------------

-Label nodes are great for displaying basic text but they have limits.
+Label nodes are great for displaying basic text, but they have limits.
 If you want to change the color of the text, or its alignment, that change affects all of the text in the Label node.
 You can't have only one part of the text be one color, or only one part of the text be centered.
 To get around this limitation you would use